-Chiara Ferragni's Dior Dress At The Venice Film Festival Took 700 Hours To Make
+The Dress Chiara Ferragni Wore On The Venice Film Festival Red Carpet Took 700 Hours To Make

 The question is no longer "who are you wearing?" but rather "how long did it take to make your dress?" these days.
 Sophie Turner's wedding gown, for instance, reportedly took 350 hours.
 Ellie Goulding's?
 640. And as for Chiara Ferragni's custom Dior dress at the 76th edition of the Venice Film Festival on Weds., that one occupied a whopping 700 hours of the atelier's time.